 FICO - Your Credit Score

+Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Can I improve my FICO score?
+Can I raise my credit score?